Staying Safe Around Electricity

-FPL understands the main service it provides – electricity – can pose a danger if not properly used.
+At NextEra Energy, we understand that the main service we provide – electricity – can pose a danger if not properly used.
 Therefore, we provide information to the public regarding the safe use of electricity and how to work safely near power lines.
-People need to be aware of power lines, whether overhead or underground, and avoid them at all times, especially when tree trimming, digging or doing workaround their homes and businesses.

-To educate the public, we launched a Safety 6 program more than 10 years ago to alert businesses and their employees about the dangers of working near power lines.
-The program features six key safety rules to follow and includes U.S. Occupational Safety and Health Administration (OSHA) regulations listing minimum safe approach distances from power lines for workers and equipment.
-Safety 6 is part of FPL's numerous safety initiatives under its ZERO Today! program, which demonstrates the company's commitment to reducing occupational and non-occupational injuries.
-FPL has also created a new power line safety poster to help businesses, laborers and the public stay safe while landscaping and doing other work outside homes and businesses.
+To educate the public, FPL launched a safety program more than 10 years ago to alert businesses and their employees about the dangers of working near power lines.
+The program features six key safety rules and includes U.S. Occupational Safety and Health Administration (OSHA) regulations listing minimum safe approach distances from power lines for workers and equipment.
+Safety 6 is part of FPL's numerous safety initiatives under its ZERO Today! program.
 For more information, please visit www.fpl.com/safety.

 At NextEra Energy, we're proud of our decades-long record of safe nuclear operations.
 Our nuclear team is committed to excellence and to producing nuclear energy in a safe, reliable and cost effective way.
 Our strategy to ensure safety and reliability is founded on: